Psychokiller1888/SnipsSonosInvader/README.md

 I have been asked many time how it works, so you have here a full working exemple.

+Snips will try, if instructed to, to speak through a Sonos player if one is detected in the room you are having the conversation.
+If no Sonos detected or not instructed to use Sonos it will use its internal speaker.

 ## Installation
 ```